 Not all schools offer the option of retaking A-levels or the equivalent exams, so make sure to check with your school or college.
-If this option is not available to you, you should make enquiries in other local colleges or consider enrolling in an independent college that specialises in retakes with more focused teaching. such as Rochester Independent College.
+If this option is not available to you, you should make enquiries in other local colleges or consider enrolling in an independent college that specialises in retakes with more focused teaching, such as Rochester Independent College.
 A-levels are now sat only once per year in the summer, so be sure to enrol in time for this deadline.

 If you think you can study the course on your own and don’t want external teaching, you can also apply as an external candidate.
 This gives you more independence but can be more expensive, so research the costs in advance if you’re interested in this option.
-Self-taught students will of course have less support than students choosing to study the course with a teacher or tutor, so you must be confident that you can identify what went wrong the first time round and be disciplined enough to stick to a programme of study.
+Self-taught students will, of course, have less support than students choosing to study the course with a teacher or tutor, so you must be confident that you can identify what went wrong the first time around and be disciplined enough to stick to a programme of study.

 Under the current system, you can only retake each exam once.
 In 2012, Britain’s biggest exam board, the Assessment and Qualifications Alliance, found that the number of A grades achieved had risen significantly after retakes.
 One student was even permitted to sit the same module 29 times.
 Due in part to this issue, the government decided to move away from the module system so that A-levels were not broken up into sections that could be resat multiple times.
 Hence, students are no longer allowed to resit an exam more than once.
 This linear system also means that, in most cases, you will be required to retake the entire A-level, even if you only wish to resit one exam.
 It is definitely more challenging to retake A-levels in the current system, so think carefully about whether it is the best option for you.